Managing disk storage in Linux is not just a

 sudo fdisk /dev/sda

-After running this command an interactive interface is appeared to you
+After running this command an interactive interface appears:

 partitions